Twitch vs. YouTube streaming: Which is best for you?

 Twitch's native monetization features, like inline ads or subscriptions, require creators to split their revenue with Twitch.
 On the other hand, landing sponsorship deals with companies lets you pocket all of the revenue, making sponsored advertising an attractive opportunity.

 You'll need to establish a solid fanbase and have good engagement metrics to land sponsorship deals.
 Brands look to partner with creators with relevant audiences, to help drive sales or increase brand awareness.
+There are countless brands that collaborate with small influencers on Instagram, TikTok, Facebook, and any platform with the capability to reach targeted audiences.

 Twitch splits the ad revenue with creators, but you can expect to make around $1-$2 per 1000 views.
 However, the payout can be as low as $0.25 per 1000 views too.